xuwang/kube-aws-terraform/README.md

 ## Features

-* Kubernetes v1.6.6, Docker engine 1.12.6
+* Kubernetes v1.7.1, Docker engine 1.12.6
 * RBAC authorization mode enabled by default
 * AWS provider integration (ELB,EBS)
-* Terraform 0.9.3 (can be defined in env), which runs as a container to make sure the team uses the same version.
+* Terraform hashicorp/terraform:light (can be defined in `env.sh`), which runs as a container to make sure the team uses the same version.
 * Terraform remote state on S3 storage
 * Autoscaling group for each etcd2, master, node, and vault cluster for higher availability
 * CoreOS for self-upgrade/patching management
-* [Hashicorp Vault 0.6.5](https://www.vaultproject.io/) service with PKI mount to manage Kubernetes certificates, i.e. create and renew automatically.
+* [Hashicorp Vault 0.7.3](https://www.vaultproject.io/) service with PKI mount to manage Kubernetes certificates, i.e. create and renew automatically.
 * Using separated CA/Certs for secure communications between Kubernetes components
 * Add-ons installed:
   * kubedns